 What is credit card tokenization?

-The tokenization process replaces sensitive customer details with an algorithmically generated number which is impossible to trace back to the original data or information.
-The result - a token - makes it impossible for anybody to misuse sensitive information, as the algorithm ensures the data is unable to be traced back to its source.
+WIth credit card payments, the tokenization process replaces sensitive customer details with an algorithmically generated number which is impossible to trace back to the original data or information.
+The result - a token - makes it impossible for anybody to misuse sensitive information, as the algorithm ensures that the data is unable to be traced back to its original source.

 As an example, when a customer makes a purchase using a credit or debit card, the tokenization process takes the card number and transforms it into a mathematically irreversible token.
 If the credit card number or account number needs to be billed again in the future (such as for a recurring payment or subscription), the payment system recognizes the token associated with the card, rather than the card number itself.

-This process gives greater confidence for organizations and significantly reduces the risk of sensitive data such as cardholder data being exposed.
+This process increases trust for organizations and significantly reduces the risk of sensitive data such as cardholder data being exposed.

 How does credit card tokenization work?